 React in Real Time with Dynamic Scripting

 The latest technology can actually help fuel these personalized experiences while supporting better agent conversations.
-Dynamic scripting software can pull in sales scripts that are not only personalized for each lead but that can respond in real time based on a customer’s responses.
+Dynamic scripting software can pull in sales scripts that are not only personalized for each lead but can respond in real-time based on a customer’s responses.